Global Studies

 Loading item

-Discuss with your student services counselor (SSC) your interest in participating in a traditional study abroad program, and discuss your selected program of study and remaining credits required for graduation.
-Work with your SSC and the Study Abroad Office to complete the University Home Approval Application and submit to [email protected].
+Discuss with your student services counselor (SSC) and the Global Studies Office your interest in participating in a traditional study abroad program and discuss your selected program of study and remaining credits required for graduation.
+Work with your SSC and the Global Studies Office to complete the University Home Approval Application.
+Make sure to login to the application with your @my.gcu.edu email.

 Finalize your financial aid options (if applicable) and start applying for scholarships through your study abroad provider and third-party websites.

-Secure all required travel documents and prepare for departure!
+Secure all required travel documents and prepare for departure.

 Preparing for Your Study Abroad Experience

-GCU students are strongly encouraged to start researching and preparing for their traditional study abroad experience 9-12 months in advance.
-Use the information and links below to help you prepare for departure.
+GCU students are strongly encouraged to start researching and preparing for a traditional study abroad experience 9-12 months in advance.
+For an international internship, short-term faculty-led program, or mission trip, the timeline can be shorter, but preparation is still required.
+Talk to the Global Studies Office about the deadlines for those programs.

+For a traditional study abroad program, use the information and links below to help you prepare for departure.
 A long trip overseas takes planning, even with the support of the university.
 You will need to have a valid passport throughout the duration of your respective program, and the expiration date must extend throughout an additional six months upon your anticipated return to the U.S.A.
 Learn more about how to apply for a passport and what the current expected wait time is at the U.S. Department of State's passport website.

 For most of the programs partnered with Grand Canyon University, there is no prior language proficiency requirement.
 Most study abroad programs will offer classes taught in English.
 If you wish to complete a language immersion program or take individual classes to learn the language, that is an option through many program providers.

+Students are responsible for all out-of-pocket expenses while abroad, which may include housing, meals, household items, public transportation and alike.
 While participating in a traditional study abroad program, GCU students will not be obligated to pay tuition and fees to GCU.
 The student, however, is responsible for paying all program-related tuition and fees directly to the study abroad provider.
 This cost may differ from that of GCU’s tuition and fees.
 Most program providers offer an estimated cost calculator or budget sheet resource for prospective students to explore during the research process.

 If you are interested in a study abroad program, talk with your SSC to determine your financial obligations and what aid you can apply to the costs.
 GCU institutional aid and scholarships cannot be applied to a study abroad program; however, federal financial aid could be if certain criteria is met.
 You may need to personally finance a portion of the program costs directly.
 The more you plan ahead in securing the necessary funds, the more likely you will be able to pay any program fees and costs beyond what your federal financial aid provides.
 Your GCU institutional aid and scholarships will not pay for you to take courses at another institution — even through a GCU approved study abroad program.